 The outcome intrigued him.
 Mechnikov claimed to feel that his digestion was improving.
 He didn't take the experiment much farther than that, but other investigators followed in his footsteps, ultimately creating a new branch of study: probiotics.

 Today, researchers are constantly looking for ways to determine the positive health effects of "good" bacteria.
 One of the most useful strains is called Lactobacillus salivarius K12.

 This species of microbe does something very special.
 When introduced into the mouth, it rapidly multiplies and crowds out other, odor-causing bacteria.
-And even better, it creates a group of proteins called bacteriocin-like inhibitory substances (BLIS), which act like an organic weed-killer.
-BLIS molecules kill bad-breath-causing bacteria and prevent them from regrowing.
+And even better, it creates a group of proteins called bacteriocin-like inhibitory substances (BLIS), which act as it says - inhibits bacteria, especially the bad breath type.
+BLIS molecules handcuff bad-breath-causing bacteria and prevent them from regrowing.